SkylineCommunications/dataminer-docs-connectors/connector/doc/TDF_Helios_Database.md

 #### Automatic Update of Properties [v1.0.4.5]

-This feature allows the automatic updating of properties for **views**, **services**, and **elements**.
+This feature automatically updates properties for **views**, **services**, and **elements**.

-To trigger this functionality, a JSON-formatted string must be set on **Parameter ID 4**.
+A JSON-formatted string must be set on **Parameter ID 4** to trigger this functionality.

-When it is triggered, the Helios Database element will refresh, stage, and apply changes to update the properties automatically.
+When triggered, the Helios Database element will automatically refresh, stage, and apply changes to update the properties.

-An operator must be defined to run this process, and its filters will be applied.
+An operator must be defined to run this process, and its filters will be applied (Item De Catalogue, Site Code, Service Client Code, and PNO Code).

+Some properties, such as Pilote View ID and Pilote View Name, are implicitly inspected.

 The JSON message defines which properties should be updated and must include the following fields: